 This is usually the moment I grab one immediately because I cannot wait.

-Close-up of four glossy, golden-brown energy balls made with oats and chocolate chips arranged on a white scalloped plate, with a hand placing one onto the plate, captured with soft professional lighting that highlights their rich texture and appetizing shine on a marble countertop.
+Close-up of four homemade oatmeal energy bites studded with chocolate chips and seeds, arranged on an elegant white scalloped plate with a gold rim.
+A hand gently picks up one energy bite in the foreground, while soft natural lighting highlights the glossy texture and wholesome ingredients against a light marble countertop.

 Recommendations to Make Them Even Better